wata-gh/bastion/README.md

 0 * * * * /opt/bastion/script/sgreset
 ```

-sgreset program log will be output in log/sgreset.log .
+Sgreset program's log will be output in log/sgreset.log .